- SimVisa

 Trusted Chicago Adjustment of Status Attorneys

-In Q2 of fiscal year 2023, over 162,000 noncitizens successfully adjusted their status within the United States through U.S. Citizenship and Immigration Services (USCIS), marking an impressive 31% increase from previous periods.
+In Q3 of fiscal year 2024, over 216,000 noncitizens successfully adjusted their status within the United States through U.S. Citizenship and Immigration Services (USCIS), marking an impressive 28% year-over-year increase.
 This statistic highlights the growing importance of the adjustment of status (AOS) process for those seeking permanent residency.

-At SimVisa, we not only understand the significance of these numbers but also the personal and emotional journeys they represent.
-As immigrants ourselves, we have firsthand experience with the challenges and aspirations that come with seeking a better life in the United States.
+At SimVisa, we understand that these numbers tell a much bigger story — they represent the personal and emotional journeys of individuals and families striving for a better future.
+As immigrants ourselves, we’ve walked this path and know firsthand the challenges and hopes that come with seeking a new life in the United States.

-With over 17 years of experience, our team is committed to leveraging our knowledge and empathy to guide you through the AOS process.
-We’ve helped countless individuals and families realize their dreams of becoming permanent residents, and we’re here to help you do the same.
+With over 17 years of experience, our team combines deep legal knowledge with genuine empathy to guide you through the adjustment of status process.
+We’ve helped thousands of families achieve their dreams of permanent residency, and we’re ready to help you, too.

 Partner with SimVisa and let us be your trusted ally on your path to living the American dream.